 Moreover, under the recent report, the global healthcare augmented & virtual reality market was valued at approximately 950 million U.S. dollars in 2018.
 That's staggering, but what is even more impressive is that it is expected to generate around 7.05 Billion U.S. dollars by 2026, at a CAGR of around 28.3%, between 2019 and 2025.

 How can Augmented Reality Be Used in Healthcare

 There is a reason to believe that augmented reality Android apps or an AR application for an iPhone, for instance, could become standard as more individuals come to understand how useful and convenient this tech really is.
-Hence, AR integration in mobile application has become one of the common features for a lot of mhealth app, especially educational or telemedicine one.
-Furthermore, what's incredible, though, is that the concept of using AR in medicine is not a brand new.
+Hence, AR integration in mobile applications has become one of the common features for a lot of mhealth app, especially educational or telemedicine ones.
+Furthermore, what's incredible, though, is that the concept of using AR in medicine is not brand new.

 Indeed, the first virtual system in medicine was introduced by Robert Mann way back in 1965 for identifying the best procedure for combatting an orthopedic disease.
 If we forge ahead into the late 1980s, the head-mounted display, or HMD, a wearable device, made its first appearance.
 It was introduced for VR visualizations in medicine.

 Another one of the first examples of this tech was Google Glass, the first AR platform to make it to the mainstream.
 While it received mixed reviews, it seemed clear that this was far from the last time that we would see this sort of tech when Glass Enterprise Edition 2.0 was officially presented.
 Despite its wide range of use cases for different industries, Google glass producers mentioned healthcare primarily.
 Just watch a short video on what revolutionary product it was:

 But AR glasses isn’t only one way of AR applications and in healthcare specifically.
 Get intrigued?